 "We got off to a very good start and quickly agreed on the following:

 Although I didn’t realise it at the time, this relatively simple sponsoring contract with Siffert was probably one of the best marketing moves I ever made, because it opened the door for us to the whole world of Formula One.”

 Siffert was, as part of this agreement, able to wear any Heuer watch in a whole variety of colours that were available at the time, however, always opted for the blue and white Autavia.
 He made this model his own, and the watch will forever be associated with him.

-For further information about any of the lots in our sale, or to consign your own items into the Fine Jewellery & Watch Auction, contact Liz Bailey via email firstname.lastname@example.org or 01270 623 878.
+For further information about any of the lots in our sale, or to consign your own items into our Fine Jewellery & Watch Auctions, contact Liz Bailey via email firstname.lastname@example.org or 01270 623 878.